Luckyisrael/prismon-server/README.md

 - **Twitter**: [@iluckyisrael](https://twitter.com/iluckyisrael)
 - **Email**: luckyisrael4real@gmail.com
 - **MagicBlock**: Reach out to [@magicblock](https://twitter.com/magicblock) for SOAR collaboration!

-## 🌍 Why Prismon?

-Prismon bridges Solana's power with MagicBlock's gamification, making advanced blockchain features accessible to developers worldwide.
-By integrating SOAR, we enable real-time leaderboards, achievements, and rewards for gaming and DeFi dApps, with a focus on affordability (Paystack NGN payments) and performance (<50ms latency).
-Whether you're a Nigerian studio building an esports game or a global DeFi protocol rewarding users, Prismon is your platform to shine on Solana.

 **Star this repo to support our mission, and let's build the future of Web3 together!** 🚀